-If any of these claimants ever bothered to look at a statement of income on a standardized 10-Q/K for any major bank, they’d quickly realize that CEOs and employees being paid is not the reason why they aren’t earning 20-40%+ interest rates on their money.
+If any of these claimants ever bothered to look at a statement of income on a standardized 10-Q/K for any major bank, they’d quickly realize that CEOs, employees and ‘middle men’ are not the reason why they aren’t earning 20-40%+ interest rates on their money.
 Certainly there would be some savings, on the order of 30% by removing those cost centers, but it’s really not the reason.
 Furthermore, about half of bank revenues are fees for services that don’t even involve loans and can’t be replicated by DeFi products, such as overdraft fees or ATM charges.
 So where do the magic internet money believers think their DeFi interest comes from?

 What Determines a Savings Account Rate In Traditional Finance?

 Ultimately the rate you receive on a standard savings account is roughly determined by financial gerrymandering by central bankers.
 They set the rate that banks can borrow money at from other banks through the Federal Reserve rate and that rate has been basically nil for the last ten years at around 0.25%.
 Why are banks going to pay you more than 0.25% when they can borrow at that rate? (a few banks do pay higher, like 0.61% at Axos)